-Dogs and cats don’t sweat through their skin the way us humans do.
+Sorry but the answer is no. Dogs and cats don’t sweat through their skin the way us humans do.
 Dogs sweat through their paws.
 This is not optimal to keep them cool in the summer.

+Dogs pant to cool down.
 When dogs pant they let hot air from their body and inhale cool air.
 When a dog sticks out its tongue, its breathing becomes short and fast to help the air circulation.